 If it occurs in the first half of pregnancy, oligohydramnios can cause birth defects and an increased risk of miscarriage.
 If it occurs in the second half of pregnancy, complications include premature birth and problems during labor, such as cord compression.
 Amniotic fluid levels are monitored closely throughout pregnancy, and if oligohydramnios is detected, doctors will be able to suggest treatment methods, which, if the mother is in the final stages of pregnancy, may include inducing labor.

 In some cases, there will be no apparent signs of a miscarriage, and it will only become apparent during a scan.
 In other cases, symptoms may include vaginal bleeding, stomach pain and cramping, though these symptoms may be a sign of another condition and not miscarriage.
 If any of these symptoms occur, it is important to seek medical attention as soon as possible to enable a doctor to identify the problem.
-See this resource on signs of miscarriage for more information about spotting its various potential indicators.

 A stillbirth is when a baby is born dead after 24 weeks of pregnancy.
 The cause of stillbirth cannot always be identified, though in some cases it is linked to problems with the placenta or the health of the mother.
 If the baby is moving less frequently than usual or not moving at all, a doctor or midwife should be contacted urgently.
 They will be able to run tests and identify any problems that may be occuring.